Maui Invasive Species Committee (MISC)

 Christina Chang of Lokelani Ohana, a farm in Waihee, Maui, accepts the Malama i ka Aina Award.
 Presenters from left to right are Teya Penniman of MISC, Cas Vanderwoude of the Hawaii Ant Lab. and Rob Parsons with the County of Maui.
 Chang was recognized for her efforts to stop the spread of the little fire ant on Maui.

-Filed Under: News, Upcoming Events
+Filed Under: Malama i ka Aina Award, News, Upcoming Events

 Like us on Facebook